Off road pickup car with air intakes and a white caravan trailer

 Healthy Driving | By

-With ‘staycations’ still on the rise this year, there are a lot more caravans on the road, so it pays to know the current laws and how to keep on the right side of the law.
+With ‘staycations’ on the rise, there are a lot more caravans on the road.
+It pays to know the current laws and how to keep on the right side of them.

 There are an estimated 555,000 touring caravans in the UK.
-That’s a lot of caravans on the road and drivers who can benefit from our handy tips to avoid a £1,000 fine.
+That’s a lot of caravans on the road and half a million drivers that can use our handy tips to avoid a £1,000 fine.

 Do you have the right license to tow your caravan?

-You passed your test so you’re legal, right?
-Well there is no such thing as a ‘trailer licence’ but dependent on the weight you are towing and when you passed your test, you might need to take an additional driving test;
+You passed your test so you’re legal to tow a caravan right?
+Well there is no such thing as a ‘trailer licence’.
+Some licenses include the right to tow certain caravans, while others might need you to take an extra driving test:

-• If you passed your driving test before 1 January 1997 you’re generally allowed to drive a vehicle and trailer/caravan combination up to 8,250kg
+• If you passed your driving test before 1st January 1997 you’re allowed to drive a vehicle with a trailer or caravan combination up to 8,250kg.

-• If you passed after 1 January 1997 and have an ordinary category B (car) licence, you can drive a vehicle and trailer/caravan combo up to 3,500kg
+• If you passed after 1st January 1997 and have an ordinary category B (car) licence, you can drive a vehicle and trailer/caravan combo up to 3,500kg.

-• From 19 January 2013 drivers passing a category B (car and small vehicle) test can tow a small trailer/caravan of up to 750kg.
+• As of 19th January 2013 drivers passing a category B (car and small vehicle) test, can tow a small trailer/caravan of up to 750kg.

 Don’t forget you are towing a caravan